n8n-io/n8n-docs/docs/integrations/builtin/credentials/slack.md

     * If you're building a bot, add the required scopes under the **Bot Token Scopes** section.

     /// note | Scopes
     Scopes determine what permissions an app has.
-Refer to Slack's [Permission scopes](https://api.slack.com/scopes){:target=_blank .external-link} documentation for a list of scopes.
+Set your scopes based on which operations you want the [Slack](/integrations/builtin/app-nodes/n8n-nodes-base.slack/#required-scopes) node to perform.
     ///

-8. After you've added scopes, go up to the **OAuth Tokens for Your Workspace** section and select **Install to Workspace**.
+9. After you've added scopes, go up to the **OAuth Tokens for Your Workspace** section and select **Install to Workspace**.
 You must be a Slack workspace admin to complete this action.
-9. Select **Allow**.
+10. Select **Allow**.
-10. You'll return to the **OAuth Tokens for your Workspace** section, which now displays a **Bot User OAuth Token**.
+11. Go to **Features** > **OAuth Tokens for your Workspace** if you aren't automatically directed there.
-10. Copy that token and enter it into the n8n credential.
+12. Copy the **Bot User OAuth Token** and enter it as the **Access Token** in your n8n credential.
+13. If you're using this credential for the [Slack Trigger](/integrations/builtin/trigger-nodes/n8n-nodes-base.slacktrigger/), follow the steps in [Slack Trigger configuration](#slack-trigger-configuration) to finish setting up your app.

 Refer to the Slack API [Quickstart](https://api.slack.com/quickstart){:target=_blank .external-link} for more information.

+### Slack Trigger configuration

+To use your Slack app with the [Slack Trigger](/integrations/builtin/trigger-nodes/n8n-nodes-base.slacktrigger/) node:

+1. Go to **Features** > **Event Subscriptions**.
+2. Turn on the **Enable Events** control.
+3. In n8n, copy the **Webhook URL** and enter it as the **Request URL** in your Slack app.

+    ///  note  | Request URL
+    Slack only allows one request URL per app.
+If you want to test your workflow, you'll need to do one of the following:

+    - Test with your **Test URL** first, then change your Slack app to use the **Production URL** once you've verified everything's working
+    - Use the production URL with execution logging.
+    ///

+4. Once verified, select the bot events to subscribe to.
+Use the **Trigger on** field in n8n to filter these requests.
+    - To use an event not in the list, add it as a bot event and select **Any Event** in the node.

+Refer to [Quickstart | Configuring the app for event listening](https://api.slack.com/quickstart#listening){:target=_blank .external-link} for more information.

 ## Using OAuth2

 --8<-- "_snippets/integrations/builtin/credentials/cloud-oauth-button.md"

-If you need to configure OAuth2 from scratch, you'll need:
+If you're [self-hosting n8n](/hosting/) and need to configure OAuth2 from scratch, you'll need:

 - A **Client ID**
 - A **Client Secret**